wmsayer/data-eng-exercise/README.md

 SNOWFLAKE_ACCOUNT=XXXXXX.XX-XXXX-X.aws
 ```

-3. Setup yor Snowflake environment with the commands in `snowflake/snowflake_worksheet.txt`
+3. Setup your Snowflake environment with the commands in `snowflake/snowflake_worksheet.txt`
 4. Enable `Anaconda` via Admin > Billing & Terms.
 This allows dbt Python models to use Anaconda packages like `pandas`.

 return to [TOC](#table-of-contents)